-Thank you for listening and we hope you found this information informative.
-Please don't hesitate to reach out to us at CR@breckinridge.com with any questions or comments.
+So thanks for listening and we hope you found this information helpful.
+As always, please don't hesitate to get in touch with us email@example.com with any questions or comments.
+Thank you.

 Nothing contained herein should be construed or relied upon as financial, legal or tax advice.
 All investments involve risks, including the loss of principal.
 An investor should consult with their financial professional before making any investment decisions.